WebSockets Pentesting -Everything You Need To Know About

 var ws = new WebSocket("wss://normal-website.com/chat");

-An example of connection, how the browser and the server perform over HTTP:
+An example of connection, is how the browser and the server perform over HTTP:

-And it replies with the message if the connection/server accept the connection and the response is the following:
+It replies with the message if the connection/server accepts the connection and the response is the following:

 After the connection is made and a message is sent from the client side, then it looks like this: